Gilad-Kutiel-Lib/jumpfm-zip/README.md

-A JumpFm plugin that displays the current version.
+A JumpFm plugin to zip and unzip files.